 Schedule A – Included 17 industries that were entirely under the control of the State.

 Schedule B – Included 12 industries that had both public and private ownership.

 Schedule C – Included all other industries which did not fall within the ambit of the previous two categories.

 3. Industrial Policy 1977

 The Policy statement of 1977 had been highly criticized for having undertaken no clear measures for socio-economic development.
 The Policy’s main emphasis had been, however, the propagation of cottage and small industries.

 4. Industrial Policy 1980

 This Policy focused on the promotion of economic federation and restoration of the Monopolies and Restrictive Trade Practices (MRTP) Act.

-The Industrial Policy of 1991 opened up India’s economy to the world, in the backdrop of severe economic crisis.
-It was this policy which led to an acceleration of economic growth in our country -
+The Industrial Policy of 1991 opened up India’s economy to the world, in the backdrop of a severe economic crisis.
+It was this policy that led to an acceleration of economic growth in our country -

 The public sector, with the exceptions of railways and atomic energy, was opened up for the private sector.